tankonst/hello-word/README.md

 # hello-word
 first repository
-Hi!
-This is the new text for the commit.
+This is the first correction done from my computer